-- Poultry – Chicken or Turkey has tryptophan.
-Tryptophan is an amino acid that you can only get from what you eat/drink.
+- Poultry – Chicken or turkey has tryptophan.
+Tryptophan is an amino acid that you can only get from what you eat and drink.
 It helps your body make serotonin (a relaxing mood hormone) which then helps your body make melatonin (a hormone that controls sleep cycles).

 - Fish – Vitamin B6 is abundant in fish, with salmon, tuna, and halibut having the most.
-B6 is what makes melatonin (melatonin is normally triggered by being in the dark).
-By eating fish for dinner you can give that melatonin a head start before turning out the lights.
+B6 is what makes melatonin, which is normally triggered by being in the dark.
+By eating fish for dinner, you can give that melatonin a head start before turning out the lights.

-- Yogurt – Calcium processes hormones that help you sleep which are tryptophan and melatonin.
+- Yogurt – Calcium processes the hormones that help you sleep, tryptophan and melatonin.
 Calcium, of course, can be found in anything dairy related if you don’t like yogurt.
-Other things you could try are milk or cheese and crackers
+Other things you can try are milk or cheese and crackers

-- Kale – This leafy green is also rich in calcium which again is important in making those sleep hormones go to work that we have mentioned above.
+- Kale – Like yogurt, this leafy green is also rich in calcium which is important in making those sleep hormones go to work.

-- Bananas – They are high in potassium which helps to KEEP you asleep.
+- Bananas – They are high in potassium which helps to keep you asleep throughout the night.
 It also has tryptophan and magnesium which are natural sedatives.

-- Whole Grains –Encourages insulin production that results in tryptophan activity in the brain.
-It also has magnesium which is said to help you STAY asleep.
-When magnesium levels are too low you are more likely to wake up during the night.
+- Whole Grains – These grains encourage insulin production that result in tryptophan activity in the brain.
+They also have magnesium which is said to help you stay asleep.
+When magnesium levels are too low, you are more likely to wake up during the night.

-- Honey – Glucose in honey lowers levels of orexin, orexin is a neurotransmitter in the brain that makes you more alert.
+- Honey – Glucose in honey lowers levels of orexin, a neurotransmitter in the brain that makes you more alert.
 Honey will put that alertness in reverse.

-- Nuts – Walnuts, flax seeds, pumpkin seeds, sunflower seeds.
+- Nuts – This includes walnuts, flax seeds, pumpkin seeds, and sunflower seeds.
 These all boost serotonin levels by having magnesium and tryptophan.

 - Eggs – Eggs are popular in the morning, but they also can make you sleepy due to having tryptophan.
-Try to have some breakfast for supper and see what happens.
+Try having some breakfast for supper and see what happens.

 Aaron Stevenson is a public educator, health freak, and founder of Snooze EZ.
-A go-to-source for many sleep related topics.
+He is a go-to-source for many sleep related topics.